And the grand result is…

 During this challenge, based on my approximations, I’ve run up a calorie deficit of around 36,500 calories.
 That means, I’ve eaten around 36,500 kcal less of food than I’ve burnt by living, breathing and exercise.

-According to my calculations, each 7,000 should equate to around a kilo of fat loss.
+According to my calculations, each 7,000 should equate to around a kilo of fat loss, this as long as I keep using my weight loss pills.
 That would mean I should have lost around 5.2kg.
 I’ve lost 4.1… is the maths wrong?

 Where did that 1.1kg go?